 Description Neighborhood stabilization includes improving the safety and the overall Livability of the City's neighborhoods; increasing access to quality public and private facilities and services; reducing the isolation of income groups within a community or geographical area through the special de-concentration of housing opportunities for persons of lower income and the revitalization of deteriorating or deteriorated neighborhoods; restoring and preserving properties of special historic, architectural or atheistic value; and conservation of energy resources.
-Basis for Relative Priority The City has relied upon three primary discovery processes for the purpose of assigning priority to recognized community needs for the next five (5) year period.
-That process being, the analysis of relevant data, and input from active community development stakeholders and general community input.
-3 Priority Need Name Expand Economic Opportunity Priority Level High Population Extremely Low Low Moderate Middle Large Families Families with Children Elderly Public Housing Residents Elderly Persons with Mental Disabilities Persons with Physical Disabilities Persons with Developmental Disabilities Persons with Alcohol or Other Addictions Persons with HIV/AIDS and their Families Victims of Domestic Violence Non-housing Community Development Geographic Areas Affected Downtown/Waterfront MIDTOWN Midtown Neighborhood Revitalization Strategy Area Associated Goals Affordable Housing Assistance Support for Business Youth & Community Services
+Basis for Relative assigning priority to recognized community needs for the next five (5 period.
+That process being, the analysis of relevant data, and input for community development stakeholders and general community input 3 Priority Need Name Expand Economic Opportunity Priority Level High Population Extremely Low Low Moderate Middle Large Families Families with Children Elderly Public Housing Residents Elderly Persons with Mental Disabilities Persons with Physical Disabilities Persons with Developmental Disabilities Persons with Alcohol or Other Addictions Persons with HIV/AIDS and their Families Victims of Domestic Violence Non-housing Community Development Geographic Areas Downtown/Waterfront MIDTOWN Affected Midtown Neighborhood Revitalization Strategy Area Associated Goals Affordable Housing Assistance Support for Business Youth & Community Services 1 10ddi a community octations

-Expand economic opportunities includes job creation and retention; establish stabilization and expansion of small businesses (including micro-businesses); to provision of public services concerned with employment; the provision of jobs involved in carrying out activities under programs covered by this Plan to low-moderate-income persons living in the areas affected by those programs and activities; availability of mortgage financing for low- and moderate-income per at reasonable rates using nondiscriminatory lending practices; access to capital credit for development activities that promote the long-term economic and so viability of the community; empower self-sufficiency opportunities for low- are moderate-income persons to reduce generational poverty in federally assisted public housing; and public and private infrastructure improvements that supplications because in the provided provided in the provided p Basis for The opportunity for good family sustaining employment opportunities is essential Relative for addressing the needs of low and moderate income persons in the Priority city.
+Description Expand economic opportunities includes job creation and retention; establishment, stabilization and expansion of small businesses (including microbusinesses); the provision of public services concerned with employment; the provision of jobs involved in carrying out activities under programs covered by this Plan to low- and moderate-income persons living in the areas affected by those programs and activities; availability of mortgage financing for low- and moderate-income persons at reasonable rates using nondiscriminatory lending practices; access to capital and credit for development activities that promote the long-term economic and social viability of the community; empower self-sufficiency opportunities for low- and moderate-income persons to reduce generational poverty in federally assisted and public housing; and public and private infrastructure improvements that support business expansion or retention.
+Basis for Relative Priority The opportunity for good family sustaining employment opportunities is essential for addressing the needs of low and moderate income persons in the city.
 Addressing public infrastructure and the provision of economic incentives to create new employment opportunities are classified as a high priority because, but for CDBG assistance, some of these activities would not occur.
-4 Priority Need Homelessness Name Priority Level High Priority Level Population High Extremely Low Extremely Low Low Extremely Low Low Large Families Extremely Low Low Large Families Families with Children Extremely Low Low Large Families Families with Children Elderly Extremely Low Low Large Families Families with Children Elderly Rural Extremely Low Low Large Families Families with Children Elderly Rural Chronic Homelessness Extremely Low Low Large Families Families with Children Elderly Rural Extremely Low Low Large Families Families with Children Elderly Rural Chronic Homelessness Individuals Extremely Low Low Large Families Families with Children Elderly Rural Chronic Homelessness Individuals Families with Children Extremely Low Low Large Families Families with Children Elderly Rural Chronic Homelessness Individuals Families with Children Mentally III Extremely Low Low Large Families Families with Children Elderly Rural Chronic Homelessness Individuals Families with Children Mentally Ill Chronic Substance Abuse veterans Persons with HIV/AIDS Extremely Low Low Large Families Families with Children Elderly Rural Chronic Homelessness Individuals Families with Children Mentally III Chronic Substance Abuse veterans Persons with HIV/AIDS Victims of Domestic Violence Extremely Low Low Large Families Families with Children Elderly Rural Chronic Homelessness Individuals Families with Children Mentally Ill Chronic Substance Abuse veterans Persons with HIV/AIDS Extremely Low Low Large Families Families with Children Elderly Rural Chronic Homelessness Individuals Families with Children Mentally III Chronic Substance Abuse veterans Persons with HIV/AIDS Victims of Domestic Violence Population Extremely Low Low Large Families Families with Children Elderly Rural Chronic Homelessness Individuals Families with Children Mentally Ill Chronic Substance Abuse veterans Persons with HIV/AIDS Victims of Domestic Violence Unaccompanied Youth
+4 Priority Need Name Homelessness Priority Level High Population Extremely Low Low Large Families Families with Children Elderly Rural Chronic Homelessness Individuals Families with Children Mentally Ill Chronic Substance Abuse veterans Persons with HIV/AIDS Victims of Domestic Violence Unaccompanied Youth Geographic Areas Affected Downtown/Waterfront MIDTOWN Midtown Neighborhood Revitalization Strategy Area